Generally speaking, the answer is yes, you can. Should you put the nonprofit CEO on the board? That answer is less clear.

 Following one school of thought, the CEO’s presence on the board creates a built-in conflict of interest.
 Your nonprofit may agree.
 Its leadership and its membership might value an unquestionably independent board of volunteers.
 Indeed, it’s up to the CEO to make sure a capable board exists, with officers and committees well suited for nonprofit governance.

 Your board exists to diligently advance the entity’s mission.
 It must take its fiduciary duties seriously—not serve as a rubber stamp for the CEO’s ideas.
 A board that rigorously holds the entity accountable to its strategic goals, and asks pressing questions when necessary, is a board whose members can step up to lead when needed.

-In short, a CEO might opt out of board membership to resist the urge to control, and to promote the board’s healthy development.
-Additionally, a board might prefer the nonprofit CEO not be a member or only a non-voting member to protect their oversight of the executive’s performance.
+In short, an ED or CEO might opt out of board membership to resist the urge to control, and to promote the board’s healthy development.
+Additionally, a board might prefer the nonprofit CEO not be a member, or to be only a non-voting member, to protect their oversight of the executive’s performance.

 Having the CEO as a voting board member can put a skilled, knowledgeable leader in a governing position.
 This can improve an organization whose board is made up of people willing to “advise” but without adequate time to learn and lead.

 In reality, this is a common scenario.
 After all, a nonprofit, in contrast to a for-profit company, depends on a volunteer board.
 Especially if the nonprofit’s mission is highly specialized, it’s no mean feat to recruit volunteers with experience in governance.
 More difficult still?
 Finding time to teach governance to members who need training.